davisvarkey/ai-integrated/machine-learning/supervised/regression/linear-regression/README.md

     L2 regularization weight - 0.001 (Non-zero is recommened to avoid overfitting) Random number seed - 123

+### Gradient descent:
-A. Gradient descent:  is a method that minimizes the amount of error at each step of the model training process.
+This method minimizes the amount of error at each step of the model training process.
 There are many variations on gradient descent and its optimization for various learning problems has been extensively studied.
 If you choose this option for Solution method, you can set a variety of parameters to control the step size, learning rate, and so forth.
 This option also supports use of an integrated parameter sweep.
 This is used for more complex dataset.

      Training settings:-
      Solution method - Gradient descent
      L2 regularization weight - 0.001 (Non-zero is recommened to avoid overfitting)